shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ### Recreational Landings and Discards

+Recreational landings and discards by fleet are shown in Table \ref{tab:catch_history}.
 Comparisons of the catch in each recreational fishery for the current and previous assessments are in Figure ??.

 #### Historic Ocean Boat Landings and Discards (1973 - 2000)

-Recently, the Oregon Department of Fish and Wildlife (ODFW) undertook an effort to comprehensively reconstruct all marine fish recreational ocean boat landings prior to 2001 (@whitman_oregon_2023, in review).
+Recently, ODFW undertook an effort to comprehensively reconstruct all marine fish recreational ocean boat landings prior to 2001 (@whitman_oregon_2023).
 Reconstructed catch estimates from the Oregon Recreational Boat Survey (ORBS) improve upon estimates from the federal Marine Recreational Fisheries Statistical Survey (MRFSS), which have known biases related to effort estimation and sampling (@van_voorhees_etal_2000) that resulted in catch estimates considered implausible by ODFW.
 However, the ORBS sample estimates are known to lack the comprehensive spatial and temporal coverage of MRFSS.
 Addressing this coverage issue is a major part of this reconstruction.
 In general, the base data and methodology for these reconstructed estimates are consistent with recent assessments for other nearshore species (@cope_status_2021; @langseth_status_2021; @taylor_status_2021; @wetzel_status_2021).

 Prior to 2001, ORBS monitored marine species in both multi-species categories, such as rockfish, flatfish, and other miscellaneous fishes, and as individual species, such as lingcod or halibut.
 For this comprehensive reconstruction, four species categories were selected to reconstruct, including rockfish, lingcod, flatfish and miscellaneous, which constitute the bulk of the managed marine fish species.
 Black Rockfish are a component of the rockfish species category.

 Category-level estimates were expanded to account for gaps in sampling coverage in two separate pathways.
 First, estimates from five major ports were expanded to include unsampled winter months in years lacking complete coverage.
 Expansions were based on available year-round sampling data and excluded years where regulations may have impacted the temporal distribution of catch.
 Second, all other minor port estimates were expanded to include seasonal estimates in years lacking any sampling based on the amount of minor port catch as compared to all major port estimates.
 A subset of landings were sampled by ORBS for species compositions within these categories.
 Once category-level landings were comprehensive in space and time, species compositions were applied for the three multi-species categories, including rockfish, flatfish and miscellaneous fish.
 Borrowing rules for species compositions were specific to the category and determined based on a series of regression tree analyses that detailed the importance of each domain (year, month, port and fishing mode) to variability in compositions.

-Ocean boat estimates from 1979 – 2000 in numbers of fish of Black Rockfish from the above described methods were converted to biomass using biological samples from MRFSS (pers. comm.
-A. Whitman, ODFW).
+Ocean boat estimates from 1979 – 2000 in numbers of fish of Black Rockfish from the above described methods were converted to biomass using biological samples from MRFSS.
 MRFSS biological data are available from 1980 – 1989 and 1993 – 2000.
 An annual average weight was applied to the total annual number of fish to obtain an annual biomass estimate of the landings.
 Several years missing biological data (1979, 1990 – 1992) were filled in using neighboring years or interpolation.
 MRFSS biological data were filtered for direct measured samples only.
 These landings in biomass were provided by ODFW and do not include an estimate of discarded fish.
 Landings during this time period average 309.9 mt and are of similar magnitude to the previous assessment (@cope_assessments_2016).
 Landings from 1973 to 1978 were initiated at zero in 1973 and ramped up to the initial biomass estimate from 1979.
 Bag limits in the recreational fishery during this time period (prior to 2001) are generally liberal and ODFW staff recommended that no additional mortality of discarded fish be included from 1973 - 2000.

 #### Modern Ocean Boat Landings and Discards (2001 - 2022)